kapilkumaria/cv-challenge-03/README.md

 ## Application Pipeline

-<u>CI pipelines</u>

-Build Docker images for the application and update the deployment file (docker-compose.yml) with the latest image tag.
+1. **CI pipelines**: Build Docker images for the application and update the deployment file (docker-compose.yml) with the latest image tag.
 Tags are structured using the workflow run number and short commit SHA for precise traceability (e.g., maestrops/backend:4-0a3087a).

-<u>CD pipelines</u>

-Deploy applications only after pull requests are merged, ensuring all changes are reviewed and approved.
+2. **CD pipelines**: Deploy applications only after pull requests are merged, ensuring all changes are reviewed and approved.
 Post-deployment, applications are accessible through static configurations managed by Traefik.

-<u>Security Enhancements</u>
+## Security Enhancements

-To maintain robust security:

-GitHub Actions repository secrets are used for managing sensitive variables.
+To maintain robust security: GitHub Actions repository secrets are used for managing sensitive variables.
 Environment files (.env) for applications are generated dynamically at runtime and securely destroyed after deployment.

 ## Key Improvements